SFC’s Innovation Centre programme

 Innovation Centres have backing from industry and draw on all of Scotland’s research expertise in the relevant sector to work on problems and opportunities identified by industry.
 They will add value through secondments, industrial studentships, spaces for collaborative work and shared access to equipment.

 Innovation Centres also support skills and training to develop the next generation of researchers and knowledge exchange practitioners through masters and post-doctoral level provision.

 Find out more on their website where you can view a short video showcasing their work.

 We committed £120 million for the Innovation Centre programme over five years (2013-18) to support the university infrastructure.
 Each Innovation Centre is expected to lever further investment from industry and other sources of public funding.
-Additional funding for capital equipment and postgraduate places will also be available subject to demand and availability.

 Independent Review of Innovation Centres Programme – Chaired by Professor Graeme Reid

 The review focused on the delivery of the original vision, aims and objectives of the Innovation Centres Programme.
 It was chaired by Professor Graeme Reid and supported by an Advisory Committee and economic assessment consultants, EKOS Ltd.

 The SFC’s Innovation Centre Programme’s General Block Exemption Scheme 2014-2020 (the “Scheme”) operates under Commission Regulation (EU) No 651/2014 of 17 June 2014.

 See the State Aid Registration page for further details.